Benjamin Budgen (1810-1891) and Eliza Botting (1812-1860)

 Benjamin and Eliza’s children included:

-- Benjamin Budgen (1842-1920), my 2nd great-grand uncle.
-Born in 1842 in Worth, Sussex, there are two different baptism dates for Benjamin – one is 26 December 1842 and the other 5 March 1843.
+• Benjamin Budgen (1842-1920), my 2nd great-grand uncle.
+Born in 1842, there are two different baptism dates for Benjamin – one the 26 December 1842 and the other 5 March 1843.
 Both have the parents as Eliza and Benjamin, with Benjamin Snr noted as a labourer.
-I suspect the December date is his birthday but there’s no actual proof.
+I suspect the December date was his birthday but there’s no actual proof.
 He appears with his family in two subsequent census records; as a child in 1851 and in 1861 when he was working as a gamekeeper alongside his father at Standing Hall Farm, Worth.
-By 1881 he crops up, listed as a general labourer, living with wife Ann at 92 Winstanley Road, Battersea, south London.
-Although the record says he was born in Worthing, I think this is an error as no-one by the name was born there around the time of his birth.
-The census suggests that Ann was born in around 1852 in Whitton, Middlesex, and she may be the Mary Ann Middleton who married Benjamin in 1879.
+In 1881 he cropped up, listed as a general labourer, living with wife Ann at 92 Winstanley Road, Battersea, Surrey.
+Although the record says he was born in Worthing, I think this was an error by the enumerator as no-one by the name was born there around the time of his birth.
+The census suggests that Ann was born in around 1852 in Whitton, Middlesex, and she must therefore be the Mary Ann Middleton who married Benjamin in 1879.
 An 1898 electoral roll showed Benjamin living at 20 Lombard Dwellings, Lombard Road, Battersea.
-The 1901 census placed him in Twickenham with an Alice King as his housekeeper.
+The 1901 census placed him in Twickenham, listed as single, with an Alice King as his housekeeper.
 By the 1911 census, Alice was listed as his wife and the couple were at 57 Alma Road, Wandsworth.
 She came from Croydon, Surrey, and was born in around 1859.
 The couple supposedly married in around 1897 according to census records but I’ve found no record to prove it.
+Having found no evidence of Mary Ann’s death, I suspect the couple may have split and Benjamin didn’t marry Alice as any ceremony would’ve been bigamous.
 Benjamin’s death was registered in Wandsworth in 1920.
 The following year’s census showed Alice living in the borough with her children and mother.
-I’ve yet to find a death record.
-Benjamin’s children with Alice were both said to have been born in Twickenham, Middlesex, but there is a curious lack of evidence:
+I’ve yet to find a death record for her.
+Benjamin’s children with Alice were both said to have been born in Twickenham, Middlesex, but there is a curious lack of evidence to support this:

-- Sarah Budgen (1848-????), my 2nd great-grand aunt.
+• Sarah Budgen (1848-?1925), my 2nd great-grand aunt.
 Baptised on 6 February 1848 in Worth, Sussex, Sarah grew up with her family around Standing Hall Farm.
 In the 1871 census she was at a house in Leigh, Worcestershire, working as a cook for the Cazalet family.
 The head of the house, George Henry Cazalet, was a retired army officer who had previously lived at Paddockhurst in Worth and raised several of his children there.
 It’s entirely reasonable to suppose that Sarah worked in Sussex as a servant for the family, which included Cazalet’s Indian-born nephews and nieces, before moving with them to Worcestershire.
 By 1881 Sarah was back in Surrey as a domestic servant and cook at the Station Road South Side surgery in Reigate, run by GP Fred Hallowes.
-However, I’ve been unable to pin her down after this.
+She married widower and coachman William Lattermore at St Martin’s Church in Brighton, Sussex, on 26 April 1886, just a few months after the death of his wife Charlotte.
+He was the son of William and Mary Lattermore and was baptised at Ketton in Rutland on 3 April 1842.
+After having a daughter, Sarah and William moved to the Moulsford Asylum in Cholsey, Berkshire, recorded there in the 1891 census as cook and coachman to one of the superintendents.
+Ten years later the family were at Hendon in Middlesex, William now retired.
+His death was recorded there in 1904.
+I suspect she died in 1925 – the Hendon & Finchley Times of 25 September that year reported on a Sarah Lattimore who’d died aged 77 and was a respected maternity nurse in the area for about 31 years.
+The surname had been spelled in a variety of ways over the years and it was the spelling her daughter used at her wedding.
+Sarah and William’s child was:

-- Harriet Budgen (1888-????) was born in Suffolk, perhaps so that her mother could be with her parents.
-She married William Henry Alexander in Newington, Surrey, in 1923.
+• Harriet Budgen (1888-????) was born in Suffolk, perhaps so that her mother could be with her parents for support.
+For some years she worked as a domestic servant, including at Mill Hill School in Middlesex (1921 census).
+She married warehouseman William Henry Alexander in Newington, Surrey, in 1923 but what happened to them afterwards is unclear.

-- Mary Constance Budgen (1892-1969) was born in Newington and went to Harper Street School locally along with her sisters.
-She married Arthur Taylor in 1922 and had a family with him.
+• Mary Constance Budgen (1892-1969) was baptised in Newington and went to Harper Street School locally along with her sisters.
+She was a kitchen maid at the Mildmay Mission Hospital in Bethnal Green at the time of the 1911 census.
+She married Yorkshireman Arthur Taylor in 1922 and had a family with him.
 He worked for a time as a packer in a stationery firm.
+In 1939 the family were living at Woodford in Essex.
+Mary died in 1969, Arthur in 1979.

-- Lily Rose Budgen (1894-1974) was born in Newington and worked for many years as a maid.
-She died a spinster in Surrey.
+• Lily Rose Budgen (1894-1974) was baptised in Newington and worked for many years as a domestic servant.
+In 1939 she was living in Woodford, near her sister Mary, and listed as a parlourmaid.
+She died unmarried in Surrey in 1974.

-- Kate Budgen (1895-1972).
-Kate was born in Newington and, with sister Mary, was admitted to hospital locally on 9 December 1898.
+• Kate Budgen (1895-1972).
+Kate was baptised in Newington and, with sister Mary, was admitted to hospital locally on 9 December 1898.
 Both weren’t discharged until February the following year.
-She married journeyman baker Newman Edward Appleton in 1931.
-Kate died in 1972, Newman in 1988.
+She married journeyman baker Newman Edward Appleton in Newington in 1931 and the family was living in Morden, Surrey, at the 1939 Register.
+Kate died in Surrey in 1972, Newman in 1988.

 Sources: BMD, hospital, military and census records from Ancestry.co.uk, Findmypast.co.uk and Sussex Family History Group.
 British History Online.
 ‘Balcombe, The Story Of A Sussex Village’ by Leslie Fairweather ASIN: B0063E0KN4.